diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 Furthermore, the observed analysis time increased drastically, not just because of dependency installation, but also due to Pysa taking significantly more time to analyse all dependencies in addition to the primary project in question.
-Moreover, with regards to false positive rates, the inclusion of third-party code not only increased the amount of taint broadening that occurred, but also reported duplicate issues for different projects that used the same dependencies, which were usually false positives.
+Moreover, with regard to false positive rates, the inclusion of third-party code not only increased the amount of taint broadening that occurred, but also reported duplicate issues for different projects that used the same dependencies, which were usually false positives.